Working together to make a difference

 To increase basic biomedical, clinical, and behavioral research at Northern Arizona University (NAU) to address health disparities and advance health equity among diverse populations of the southwestern United States.

-In the next five years, we will increase research capacity especially in the areas of clinical and translational research with a focus on team science and diversity, equity, inclusion, and justice (DEIJ).
+In the next five years, we will increase research capacity especially in the areas of clinical and translational research with a focus on team science.

 Community partner collaborations through team science and translational research